 The Great Book shake-upSeptember 11, 2020

 My family loves books.
-I love kids’ books and have been collecting since long before I have had kids we have 100’s of books just for.
-Some of these books are in the permanent Garrett Family Library and others that are just passing through.
+I love kids’ books and have been collecting since long before I had children.
+We have 100’s of books just for the kids.
+Some of these books are in the permanent Garrett Family Library and others are just passing through.
 Either way, my kids have unlimited access to them all.
 This access has undoubtedly aided in their love of reading and willingness to explore a given topic.
-The kids’ books along with many of the research books are spread between three bookshelves.
+The kids’ books, along with many of the research books are spread between three bookshelves.
 These bookshelves get crazy!

-So i straiten them up here and there.
-I ask the kids to do so to their veering ability and attentions.
-About twice a year I just can take is and it is time for
+So I straighten them up here and there.
+I ask the kids to help with the task, to their varying ability and attention spans.
+About twice a year I just can’t take it and it is time for…

 My kids and I take all the books and put them in one pile.
 This is quite the job, so the kids are eager to play.
 I release them to run wild, but often I find they need to look at a few books first.
 I pull out collections, put them back together, rescue books that need medical care, gather the various encyclopedias or what we call look books (those that don’t make good bedtime stories), and place them on the appropriate shelf.